Falcon Express (film): Plot

 The animals grieve but keep going, but Falcon survives as he lands on a branch on a cliff, but the branch gives way, causing Falcon to tumble down into a forest.
-The helicopter catches up to the train, with Cynthia and the little girl observing and learning that Toro City has switched the rails to make the train crash in a different location.
+The helicopter catches up to the train, with Cynthia and Lisa observing that Toro City has switched the rails to cause the train to crash in a different location.
 Rico later finds Falcon and encourages him to make things right after having a heartfelt talk about being proud to have Falcon as his son.
 Rex and Maggie make it to the control room, but Hans rides a drone to intercept them.
 Jimi uses Hans's drone to switch the rails, making the train go to Toro City again, and he is saved by the anaconda.
-Falcon makes it back to the train and fights Hans.
-Cynthia talks to Michael about the ratings after the train crash, and the girl crying over losing her cat.
-Hearing this, the girl takes out the camera's battery.
+Falcon makes it back to the train, using a remote-controlled car to accelerate down a hill after the track curves around a hill, and fights Hans.
+Cynthia talks to Michael about the ratings after the train crash, and Lisa is crying over the loss of her cat.
+Hearing this, Lisa takes out the camera's battery.

 After Falcon defeats Hans, he pulls the emergency brake, and the train stops, though not without causing more collateral damage in the process.
 The animals escape safely, Hans is apprehended, and Maggie is reunited with her owner.
-Cynthia berates the owner and threatens to ruin her, not knowing the latter recorded her and Michael's conversation, which the reporters filmed live, destroying their reputation as they too are also quickly apprehended by the police.
-Randy and Candy were also adopted by a fireman since their previous owners were just using them for clout.
+Cynthia berates the owner and threatens to ruin Lisa, not knowing the latter recorded her and Michael's conversation, which the reporters filmed live, destroying their reputation as they too are also quickly apprehended by the police for fraud.
+Randy and Candy also got adopted by a fireman since their previous owners were just using them for clout.
 Falcon parts ways with the pets and walks off with Rico, and Falcon reveals he knows a way to get food from an airport.

+In a mid-credits scene, Falcon's three rat uncles are excited to see him arrive home, once more.